 Think about your regular outdoor activities.
 Do you spend a lot of time on a backdoor deck or patio?
 Maybe you are planning to overhaul your backyard.
 Although air conditioner manufacturers have worked to reduce the noise of air conditioners, it would be best to plan the location away from outdoor area where you and your family spend a lot of time.

 It is important to ensure your air conditioner has room to breathe.
-Placing shrubs and bushes too close to your air conditioner not only makes it hard to service, but could block air flow or allow for growth to smoother the unit.
-For help deciding where to place a new air conditioner, contact us.
-One of our experienced HVAC technicians will be happy to recommend a unit that’s right for your home and a location that’s well-suited for the unit.
+Placing shrubs and bushes too close to your air conditioner not only makes it hard to service, but could block air flow or allow for growth to smother the unit.
+For help deciding where to place a new air conditioner at your Lincoln, NE home, contact Bryant Air Conditioning, Heating, Electrical & Plumbing.
+One of our experienced HVAC professionals will be happy to recommend a unit that’s right for your home and a location that’s well-suited for your needs.